-It is straightforward to prove that other problem variants, e.g., with linear gap penalty or affine gap penalty scoring functions are at least as hard as the edit-distance based formulations.
-Therefore, the sequence to graph alignment problem remains $\mathcal{NP}$ -complete even on constant sized alphabets for these classes of scoring functions also if changes are permitted in the graph.
+It is straightforward to prove that other problem variants, for example, with linear gap penalty or affine gap penalty scoring functions are at least as hard as the edit distance-based formulations.
+Therefore, the sequence-to-graph alignment problem remains $\mathcal{NP}$ -complete even on constant sized alphabets for these classes of scoring functions, and also if changes are permitted in the graph.
+Finally, we note that all the above problems remain equally hard even for planar sequence graphs of max-degree 3, as is true for the Hamiltonian cycle problem (Plesn, 1979).